-David has also served for 20 years as a magistrate on the Wrexham and Denbighshire Benches and is experienced in Magistrates and Crown Courts procedure and practice.
+David is currently Chairman of the Central North Wales Bench.
 He is a former member of the Lord Chancellor’s Advisory Committee in North Wales where he dealt with the recruitment and selection of Magistrates.
 He is the current Chairman of the Denbighshire Bench and a member of the Welsh Bench Chairmen’s Forum and the National Council of the Magistrates Association.

 In his spare time David is one of the organists at Wrexham/s St Mary’s (RC) Cathedral and he enjoys the cultural and Arts scene in Wrexham and the surrounding area.
 He has four published collections of poetry in English and also writes in Welsh and Italian.